 This is what happens when a spill or other stain happens and it ends up soaking through the carpet onto the backing of the carpet or worse, into the carpet’s under pad.
 When you spot clean, you’re really only cleaning the top layer of the carpet, or what you can see.
 After you’ve treated the stain, you’ll leave it and a day or two later the spot reappears.
 This is because the substance that caused the stain is trapped deep in the under pad or carpet backing and it gets reabsorbed back into the carpet fibers after its been cleaned.
 People or pets walking across the spot while it’s still wet only makes this process go faster.
 This is especially common when you rent a commercial steam cleaner to clean your carpets, only to find your carpets get too wet and take days to dry.
 These commercial cleaners just aren’t powerful enough to extract the excess water left behind, leaving your carpets looking dirtier than they were before.
 If wicking seems to be the problem you’re facing, then we recommend using an all-purpose carpet cleaning solution to spot treat the area, followed by a good blotting with a clean, dry cloth to remove any remaining moisture.
 Then, leave a new clean, dry cloth on top of the affected area overnight to dry out any remaining moisture.

-If the stains seem to be too stubborn to remove on your own, or you’ve found yourself in a situation where your carpets got too wet during a DIY cleaning, your best choice is going to be to call in Heart of Texas Chem-Dry, or another reputable carpet cleaning company in your local area to clean, sanitize and remove excess moisture in your carpets before mold or mildew set in.
+If the stains seem to be too stubborn to remove on your own, or you’ve found yourself in a situation where your carpets got too wet during a DIY cleaning, your best choice is going to be to call in Heart of Texas Chem-Dry to clean, sanitize and remove excess moisture in your carpets before mold or mildew set in.
 If you need assistance with stubborn stains or wicking, give us a call, we’ll help you get your carpets back to normal!